Alabama gov begins treatment for cancerous spot on her lung

 MONTGOMERY, Ala.
 (AP) — Alabama Gov. Kay Ivey underwent a scheduled outpatient procedure on Friday as she gets set for specialized radiation treatment for cancer, her office said.

-Ivy announced Thursday that doctors had discovered a malignant spot on her lung.
+Ivey announced Thursday that doctors had discovered a malignant spot on her lung.
 She described the cancer as having been caught early and said it would not interfere in her ability to fulfill her duties as governor.
 She went to the University of Alabama at Birmingham to have the initial procedure done.

 “The governor’s outpatient procedure today at UAB went well and as planned.
 She is back in Montgomery and looks forward to returning to her regular schedule next week,” Ivey Press Secretary Gina Maiola wrote in a statement.